updated on:

 How can you understand whether the project is successful or not?
 You need someone to show you that signal flag saying you've achieved the goal.
 Before starting a website redesign project, clarify all stakeholders' expectations and needs, and understand what benefits they intend to get from a revamped website.
 In case the stakeholder is you, there should be no problem.
 Going further!

-Step 2: Analyze website performance
+Step 2: Analyze your website’s current performance

 • Number of website visitors